asainnp/routekeys/README.md

   configured on target-client comps (ssh authorized keys).
 * 'ServerAliveInterval 10' or simillar value in ~/.ssh/config on
   server side (which is ssh client to key-clients)
+* fgnotify script (github/asainnp/fgnotify) is optional dependency, for showing blink message on computer where keys are routed to.